Everything AT&T has done in 3 weeks to take on Facebook and Netflix

 6. More Content, More Ad Opportunities

-AT&T’s buying spree continued when it bought Otter Media, the online video company that it already owned a 50% stake in.
-The other half of the company was owned by The Chernin Group.
-Each had invested $500 million in the company, putting its value at over $1 billion.
+AT&T’s buying spree continues with its plans to buy Otter Media, the online video company that it already owned a 50% stake in.
+The other half of the company is owned by The Chernin Group.
+Each has invested $500 million in the company, putting its value at over $1 billion.
+The deal is expected to close later this summer.

 A digital holding company of sorts, Otter oversees a bunch of millennial-skewing digital entities like Crunchyroll, an anime subscription service with 1 million subscribers; Reese Witherspoon’s Hello Sunshine; the production studio Gunpowder & Sky; and the multichannel network Fullscreen.
 AT&T’s part ownership in the company means that it has already been selling ads on all of those platforms.
-Now that it controls it outright, and has the engine of AppNexus behind it, expect that advertising to go into overdrive.
+Once AT&T controls it outright, and has the engine of AppNexus behind it, expect that advertising to go into overdrive.

 AT&T can also leverage Otter’s content, perhaps offering it on WatchTV as a way to lure younger people to sign up.
 Or packaging it with other WarnerMedia content to build new brands.